Ryuko Hira: Name and citizenship

 The Hira Mountains in Shiga Prefecture where Ryuko Hira received his prophesized name.

-In an article Hira wrote for the Monthly Journal of the Japan-India Association titled 'True Indian?', he explains the meaning and story behind his Japanese citizenship and name.
-In 1975, the Government of India, under Indira Gandhi's prime ministership, imposed a 'State of Emergency in India, which led to new rules and regulations on oversea Indians, as well as the nationalization of India's major banks and public services in the wider interests of discouraging communism and promoting socialist reforms.

-Hira writes that the socialist reforms impeded the stability and growth of capitalist enterprises, which led his family and many others to make long-term commitments to Japan.
+Hira writes about the socialist reforms that happened at that time, which led to his family to make long-term commitments to Japan.
 His first Indian name, 'Kamlesh', meant the lord of lotus flowers, and his last name, 'Panjabi', meant 5 rivers.
 He states that the direct translation of his name would be queer in Japanese characters, and since most local government officers did not read or write English at the time, his name being written in Kanji was a legal requirement.

 Hira's friend, Mr. Mihara from Kyoto, introduced him to a Japanese priest of the Hindu temple of Lord Vishnu (Bishamon-ten) located on top of Mount Hira in Shiga Prefecture.
 This priest specialized in the art of Japanese calligraphy and 'Jikaku' - the number of strokes in a Kanji character that decides the destiny of a name.
 After 21 days of meeting with the priest, he received the name Hira Ryuko (比良 竜虎).
-Hira represents Mount Hira, '竜/Ryu' and '虎/Ko', the two kanjis represent dragon (Japan) and tiger (India) respectively, symbolizing prosperity and strength.
-In another interview with Sairam News, Hira recalls the priest prophesizing and quotes, "In the future, you are destined to bridge the two countries of India and Japan.
-The dragon symbolizes Japan, and the tiger symbolizes India.
-In order to serve as a bridge between Japan and India, I chose the name Ryuko.
-The time will come when you will understand what it means".
+Hira represents Mount Hira, '竜/Ryu' and '虎/Ko', the two kanji represent dragon (Japan) and tiger (India) respectively, symbolizing prosperity and strength.
+According to later interviews, Hira said that a priest suggested the name ‘Ryuko’ to symbolize cultural links between Japan and India.